Fantom-Factory/afAxontExt/readme.md

 ## Licensing

-Escape the Mainframe is free software an open source project licensed under the permissive [ISC Licence](https://en.wikipedia.org/wiki/ISC_license) by the Internet Systems Consortium - it is similar to the popular MIT licence, only shorter!
+AxonT Ext is free software and an open source project licensed under the permissive [ISC Licence](https://en.wikipedia.org/wiki/ISC_license) by the Internet Systems Consortium - it is similar to the popular MIT licence, only shorter!